hyperavtr/.dotfiles/README.md

 cd $HOME/.dotfiles/home
 ```
 ---
 >Warning!
 This behaviour is specifically intended to alter the contents of your stow directory(mix, if files do exist in the symlinks destinations - **stow directory** would be overwritten with this files).
 If you do not want that, this option is not for you `--adopt`.
-Simulate at first if you want `stow --adopt -nvt ~ .`
+Simulate at first if you want `stow --adopt --dotfiles -nvt ~ .`

 ```bash
 stow --adopt --dotfiles -vt ~ .